HolyBimBam/CloudReverb/README.md

 ![screenshot](https://github.com/HolyBimBam/CloudSeed_AU_VST3/blob/master/exports/screenshot.png)

-CloudSeed is an algorithmic reverbation plugin.

-The reverbation algorithm is written by Valdemar Erlingsson who also implemented a VST Version for Windows [CloudSeed VST](https://github.com/ValdemarOrn/CloudSeed)
+CloudSeed is a artificial reverbation plugin based on the reverbation algorithm written by Valdemar Erlingsson who also implemented a VST Version for Windows [CloudSeed VST](https://github.com/ValdemarOrn/CloudSeed)

 I was studying the algorithm and tried to get it to work on my different Apple machines when I stumbled upon xunil-cloud's changes to use it with the JUCE Framework.